 2. Check your citations, and make sure to update them regularly for accuracy.

-Have you ever been frustrated after you searched for information online only to find that is incorrect?
+Have you ever been frustrated after you searched for information online only to find that it is incorrect?
 Your customers get frustrated too.
 According to the BrightLocal report, 68% of respondents would stop using a local business if they found the wrong information on a directory online.
 You could be losing potential customers if your information isn’t listed correctly.

 3. Make sure your N.A.P. is consistent.

 Search engines use the data you provide to help determine geographically targeted searches.
 Be sure that your business name, address, and phone numbers are the same on every listing.
 For example, if your address has the word “Boulevard” in it, be sure to only use “Boulevard” in your listings instead of “Blvd.”